vyos/vyos-documentation/docs/configuration-overview.rst

 VyOS can copy the config to a remote location after each commit.
 TFTP, FTP, and SFTP servers are supported.

-You can specify the location with `set system config-management commit-archive location URL` command, e.g. `set system config-management commit-archive location tftp://10.0.0.1/vyos`.
+You can specify the location with:

+* `set system config-management commit-archive location URL`

+For example, `set system config-management commit-archive location tftp://10.0.0.1/vyos`.